gianluigip/spectacle/spectacle-dsl/README.md

 }
 ```

-If you are testing Spectacle with the default publisher `terminal` you will see:
+If you are testing Spectacle with the default publisher `terminal` when your tests are executed you
+will see:

 ```
 Publishing Specifications: